Master's in Fire and Emergency Management Administration

 in Turkey, Singapore, and the United Kingdom.

-- Dr. Haley Murphy Fire and Emergency Management Administration, Assistant Professor and Program Coordinator
+- Dr. Haley Murphy Fire and Emergency Management Administration, Associate Professor and Program Coordinator

 Any student having a bachelor's degree with an overall 3.00 grade-point average (on